layumi/reler-lab.github.io-2/_people/chuchu_han.md

 <i class="fa fa-envelope-o"></i> `hcc@hust.edu.cn`

-Chuchu Han is currently a visiting student at University of Technology Sydney from Huazhong University of Science & Technology.
+Chuchu Han was a visiting student at University of Technology Sydney from Huazhong University of Science & Technology.